Everyone LOOOVES bark on brisket!

 What Are the Basic Ingredients in a Rub?

 Now that you know the importance of a good meat rub for bark building, another thing is deciding the ingredients to produce a good rub.
+You need to also add a binder, like mustard or oil before applying your rub.

 The spices you choose and the quantity you use will determine the thickness of your spice crust.